St Andrews takes first place in Scotland in latest university rankings

 “It scores exceptionally well on student satisfaction and graduate employment, and has earned the well-deserved accolade of Scottish University of the Year.”

-In fourth and fifth place came the University of Strathclyde and the University of Aberdeen, respectively.
+In fourth and fifth place in Scotland came the University of Strathclyde and the University of Aberdeen, respectively.

+In the UK-wide table, the London School of Economics and Political Science was in fourth place and Imperial College London was placed fifth.

 Register for free to continue reading